zoracrimson/simple-math-online-web-prework/README.md

 ## Instructions

-Open `lib/math.rb`.
+Fork and clone this repo and open `lib/math.rb`.
 You'll find a bunch of empty methods that take numbers as arguments.
 Build the appropriate behavior for each of the following methods:
 - addition
 - subtraction
 - multiplication